 That’s why we recommend that you examine your skin head-to-toe every month with a skin cancer self exam.
 It’s a simple but powerful way to look at yourself with a new focus that can save your life.

 Because skin cancers appear in many shapes and sizes, it’s important to know the warning signs associated with basal cell carcinoma (BCC), squamous cell carcinoma (SCC), melanoma, Merkel cell carcinoma (MCC) and the precancer actinic keratosis (AK).

 If you see something NEW, CHANGING or UNUSUAL, get checked by a dermatologist right away.
 It could be skin cancer.
-This includes:
+Make an appointment here.

 - A growth that increases in size and appears pearly, transparent, tan, brown, black, or multicolored.